mozilla-services/python-dockerflow/docs/flask.rst

    all checks ran successfully or 500 if there was one or more warnings or errors returned by the checks.

+   **Built-in Dockerflow checks**

+   There are a few built-in checks that are automatically added to the list of checks if the appropriate Flask extension objects are passed to the :class:`~dockerflow.flask.app.Dockerflow` class during instantiation.

+   For detailed examples please see the API documentation for the built-in :ref:`Flask Dockerflow checks <flask-checks>`.

    **Custom Dockerflow checks:**

    To write your own custom Dockerflow checks simply write a function